-You read the title correctly – up to a whopping $55,000 is available for those who meet the criteria, to put towards building a new home.
-This is made up of the original $15,000 First Home Owners (FHO) Grant PLUS the post covid-19 Home Builder $25,000 grant PLUS free stamp duty.
-So what do you need to know about the Home Builder?
+You read that title correctly – up to a massive $55,000 is available for those who meet the criteria, to put towards building a new home.
+This is made up of the original $15,000 First Home Owners (FHO) Grant, the post-COVID-19 Home Builder $25,000 Grant, FREE Stamp Duty PLUS avoid paying LMI.
+So, what do you need to know about the 2020 QLD Government Grants and Concession?
 Let’s dive right in.

 Home Builders Grant – $25k

 The Home Builder Grant is available to owner-occupiers to build a new home or to put towards substantial renovations to an existing home.
 To be eligible as an individual or as part of a couple, you must:

 - Not have previously received a Home Builder Grant in any state or territory of Australia.